blueneogeo/xtend-tools/README.md

 #### Operators that work for both streams and lists:

+If you import both the StreamExtensions and IteratorExtensions, you can perform these on both:

 	![..] // negate the result of the boolean fn

 	a +[..] // a.filter[..] - allow only where fn returns true